Housing estate: Britain and Ireland

 The high-density Corbusian-style Broadwater Farm Estate in London N17.

 A circa 1920s middle-class housing estate in Whitehall, Dublin D09.

 In Britain and Ireland, housing estates have become prevalent since the Second World War, as a more affluent population demanded larger and more widely spaced houses coupled with the increase of car usage for which terraced streets were unsuitable.

 Housing estates were produced by either local authorities (more recently, housing associations) or by private developers.
 The former tended to be a means of producing public housing leading to monotenure estates full of council houses often known as "council estates".
 The latter can refer to higher end tract housing for the middle class and even upper middle class.

-The problems incurred by the early attempts at high density tower-block housing turned people away from this style of living.
-The resulting demand for land has seen many towns and cities increase in size for relatively moderate increases in population.
+Demand for land has seen many towns and cities increase in size for relatively moderate increases in population.
 This has been largely at the expense of rural and greenfield land.
 Recently, there has been some effort to address this problem by banning the development of out-of-town commercial developments and encouraging the reuse of brownfield or previously developed sites for residential building.
 Nevertheless, the demand for housing continues to rise, and in the UK at least has precipitated a significant housing crisis.